Kelli Penner, LMFT, Clinical Director (she/her)

 I’m Particularly Good at Working With:

-• Adults who have experienced childhood trauma, including those with C-PTSD
+• Adults who have experienced childhood trauma, including those with C-PTSD.

 I Hold Space For: